nobuhito/vscode.printcode/README.md

 browserPath   |    none | Open with your non-default browser webServerPort |    3000 | Port number for local WebServer.

-## Notes

-Display AdSense on Browser.
-Advertisements are not displayed on the printed content.

-Those who do not need AdSense display can clone from GitHub and modify them yourself 😁

 ## Release Notes

 See [Changelog](https://github.com/nobuhito/vscode.printcode/blob/master/CHANGELOG.md).